Stephlat/dataChallengePerception/README.md

 * video.avi: the video it-self.
 * ssl.avi: the video of the ssl heat map (downsample by a factor 2)
-* detection.txt: full body detections of the video.
+* detections.txt: full body detections of the video.
 It contains one detection per line.
 The format of each line is the following:
 ```
 frameNumber x0 y0 x1 y1....x35 y35
 ```